-Campbell East Hamilton Hydrogen Station Open
+Concord Hydrogen Station Open

-The Campbell East Hamilton hydrogen station is the fifth liquid hydrogen station that FEF has opened which has a fueling capacity of more than 1,200 kilograms per day.
-This larger fueling capacity plays a pivotal role in the infrastructure needs of today, serving the greater number of FCEVs on the road.
-Additionally, with four fueling positions that allows three cars to fill simultaneously, FEF is able to improve the customer experience and reduce the amount of time customers have to wait for an open pump.
+The Concord hydrogen station has a fueling capacity of more than 1,200 kilograms per day, which plays a pivotal role in the infrastructure needs of today, serving the greater number of FCEVs on the road.
+Additionally, with four fueling positions that allows three cars to fill simultaneously, FEF can improve the customer experience and reduce the amount of time customers have to wait for an open pump.